 How to optimise content for AI-assisted search

-Harnessing Google's Gemini and AI search capabilities
+Harnessing Google's SGE and AI-powered search engine capabilities

 Answer the query upfront

-Use question-based subheadings
+Use natural language and question-based subheadings

-• "What should you consider when buying running shoes?"
+- “What should you consider when buying running shoes?”

 Anticipate what users might want to learn next.
 When creating an article, I will usually add an FAQ section after the concluding paragraph to answer queries I've found in Google's related search sections.
 This trend is continuing with conversational AI-assisted searches.

-• "How to care for your running shoes to make them last longer."
+- "How to care for your running shoes to make them last longer."

-• "Running shoes cushioning types."
+- "Running shoes cushioning types."

-• "Important of proper running form."
+- "Important of proper running form."

-Optimising for Google and AI search models
+Optimising for both Google and AI search platforms

 Use structured data